alimori165/WAAM-Residual-Stress-Simulation/README.md

-# WAAM-Residual-Stress-Simulation
-FEM simulation of residual stress in Wire-Arc Additive Manufacturing of low-alloy steel using ANSYS APDL
 # WAAM Residual Stress & Distortion — FEM Simulation

 **A Numerical and Experimental Investigation of Residual Stress and Distortion in Wire Arc Additive Manufacturing of Low-Alloy Steel**